Piquillacta in Cusco

 What are the opening hours?

 The MINCETUR inventory states 07:00 to 17:00.
-Variations due to administration, season, or events are possible, so a quick check on site is advisable.
+Variations due to administration, season, or events are possible, so a quick on-site check is advisable.

 Is the place suitable for families?